 When I tell people I live in a 160 square foot house, I receive a variety of reactions.
 Sometimes a smile will blossom, and I know I have met a kindred spirit.
 Other times, I’m greeted with perplexed eyebrows and a cocked head.
 They want to know why.
 Why would I choose to live this way?

-The rewards of living small are easy for me to list: financial freedom, simplicity, a lower carbon footprint, etc. But the truth is, living in a tiny house is a trade-off.
-My kitchen, for example, is full of compromises.
+The benefits of living in a tiny home are easy for me to list: financial freedom, simplicity, a lower carbon footprint, etc. But the truth is, living in a tiny house is a trade-off.
+My tiny kitchen, for example, is full of compromises.
 Electric mixer?
 I use a whisk and wrist power.
 Coffee maker?
-A french press is much smaller.
+A Pourigami drip pour over coffee maker is much smaller.
 Dishwasher?
 You’re just being mean now…

-My tiny kitchen is as simple as a kitchen can be, with a miniature fridge/freezer, 3-burner gas stove and a sink.
+My tiny kitchen is as simple as a kitchen can be, with tiny kitchen appliances like a miniature fridge/freezer, 3-burner gas stove and a sink.
 That’s it!
-Yet, with some creative thinking, I’ve been able to cook just about any recipe in my tiny abode.
+Yet, with some creative thinking, I’ve been able to cook just about any recipe in my tiny kitchen.

 Cooking With Space-Saving Appliances